rails/rails/guides/source/migrations.md

 ### Using the change method

-Rails 3.1 makes migrations smarter by providing a new `change` method.
+Rails 3.1 and up makes migrations smarter by providing a `change` method.
 This method is preferred for writing constructive migrations (adding columns or tables).
 The migration knows how to migrate your database and reverse it when the migration is rolled back without the need to write a separate `down` method.